sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/kustomize/configure.md

 - ../../components/storage-class/cloud
 ```

-Update the following variables inside the overlay.config config file for your overlay.
-Replace them with the correct values according to the instruction provided by your cloud provider:
+Update the following variables in the overlay.config config file for your overlay.
+Replace them with the correct values according to the instructions provided by your cloud provider:

 ```
 DEPLOY_SOURCEGRAPH_STORAGECLASS_NAME=STORAGECLASS_NAME